Background and Context

-PDF is a presentation format; without structure-preserving preprocessing, hierarchies, table references, and context are lost.
-Reliable extraction therefore requires a preliminary stage that systematically converts layout information into structured data.
+PDF is a presentation format: without structure-preserving preprocessing, hierarchies, table references, and context are lost.
+Reliable extraction therefore needs an upstream stage that systematically turns layout information into structured data.

-Parsing into a structured target format (e.g. Markdown with tables) is the necessary first stage; only upon this foundation can fields be extracted reliably, reproducibly, and with measurable quality.
+Parsing into a structured target format (such as Markdown with tables) is the essential first stage.
+Only on that foundation can you extract fields reliably, reproducibly, and with measurable quality.

 Table of Contents